franko/elementary-plotlib/README.md

 Current status
 ---

-The libcanvas library is quite solid in its core since it was used previously in two other projects.
+The Elementary Plot library is quite solid in its core since it was used previously in two other projects.
 Its current status is 1.0 pre-release.

 A clean and simple C and C++ API is now available to make the utilisation of the library super-simple and to isolate from the implementation details.